CS314 Startup - Things to Do

 Ed Discussion Verify you can access the course Question and Answer tool, Ed Discussion via Canvas.
 Canvas -> CS314 -> Ed Discussion.
 Post your questions regarding the course content and logistics to Ed Discussion.

 Content The class topics and content are available on the course schedule.
 I strongly suggest you take notes in class.
-I strongly suggest use a tablet OR print out the slides for the topics we cover.
+I strongly suggest using a tablet OR print out the slides for the topics we cover.
 The slides are on the course schedule in PowerPoint and PDF format.
 The slides are essentially my notes on what to cover.
 We will also develop and test code in class.
 (Live Coding) You mileage may vary, but I believe the best approach is to load the slides on a tablet OR print out the slides before class and annotate them as we cover the material.
 I have seen students use tablets such as iPads to great effect, annotating the slides using their tablet.
 I also recommend you write down the code we create together in class.

 Textbooks Decide if you want the optional textbooks listed on the syllabus.